 - Fall: As late September near and through October we start to see the Southern Resident Killer Whales less.
 Most of September we still have a lot of encounters.
 As we move into October we see a decent drop off for killer whale encounters.

 Are Killer Whales Endangered?

-Orca Whales as a whole are not endangered though all marine mammals are protected under the Marine Mammal Protection Act.
-The Souther Resident population of Orcas Whales have been give special designation and are listed as endangered.
+Orca Whales as a whole are not endangered through all marine mammals are protected under the Marine Mammal Protection Act.
+The Souther Resident population of Orcas Whales have been given special designation and are listed as endangered.
 When the Souther Resident Orca, the most commonly seen Orcas around the San Juan’s, were listed critical areas were designated or their recovery.
 The goal is to project areas the animals spend most of their time.
 Below is the NOAA Map of Listed Critical Habitat

 What are the current threats to Southern Resident Killer Whales?